Chive

 Pro Tips

-- Wrap in damp paper towel before placing in bag to maintain humidity
+- For extended freshness, wrap damp paper towel around stems before placing in bag

 Origin & Heritage